Infracost VS Code Extension

 How can I configure the currency Infracost uses?

-infracost configure set currency EUR (or any other ISO 4217 currency code).
+Infracost supports all ISO 4217 currency codes.
 This FAQ has more details.

 Locating Infracost error logs